feynon/play/README.md

 # play
 > Work sucks.
 Play works.

-Dynamic linker to provide flexible extension mechanism for Rust compiled WebAssembly in browsers.
+Dynamic linker that provides a flexible extension mechanism for Rust-compiled WebAssembly in browsers.

 # Motivation